terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services.md

 HMAC[SHA256]_{secret} (key | timestamp | seq | nonce | body)
 ```

-Here, `secret` is the secret shared between the pushing application and Crossbar.
+Here, `secret` is the secret shared between the publishing application and Crossbar.
 This value will never travel over the wire.

 The **HMAC[SHA256]** is computed w.r.t. the `secret`, and over the concatenation